Plon/MasterThesis/LitReview/reinforcement_learning.md

 A MPD is a 6-tuple $(\mathcal{S}, \mathcal{A}, p, \mathcal{R}, \gamma, s_0)$.
 The agent interacts with the environment at discrete time steps $t=0,1,2,3,...$.
 At each time step $t$, the agent recieves the state of the environment $S_t \in \mathcal{S}$.
-Based on that information the agent chooses one of the actions that is possible in the current state $A_t\in A(s)$.
+Based on that information the agent chooses one of the actions that are possible in the current state $A_t\in A(s)$.
 When an agent is in a state and performs an action, the transition function $p(s', r | s, a) = Pr\{S_t=s', R_t=r | S_{t-1}=s, A_{t-1}=a\}$ specifies which state the agent will end up in next and what reward it will recieve.
 At the following step the agent recieves a numerical reward $R_{t+1} \in \mathcal{R} \subset \mathbb{R}$, and the next state of the environment $S_{t+1}$.
 The discount factor $\gamma \in [0,1]$ determines present value of future rewards.
 The initial state of the MDP is $s_0$.
 This interaction with a MDP produces a sequence known as a trajectory: $S_0, A_0, R_1, S_1, A_1, R_2, S_2, A_2, R_3, ...$.
 For continuing tasks this sequence is infinite.
-A finite MDP is a MDP with with finite state space $\mathcal{S}$, action space $\mathcal{A}$, and reward space $\mathcal{R}$.
+A finite MDP is a Markov decision process with finite state space $\mathcal{S}$, action space $\mathcal{A}$, and reward space $\mathcal{R}$.

 ## Policies and Value Functions.
-Most RL algorithms estimate the value of being in certain states or the value of being in a certain states and performing certain actions.
+Most RL algorithms estimate the value of being in certain states or the value of being in certain states and performing certain actions.
-A state's value is not only based on the reward an agent recieves while in it.
+A state's value is not only based on the reward an agent receives while in it.
 It must also take into account the series of future discounted returns.
 $G_t$ is defined as the future discounted return
 \begin{equation}
 G_t = \sum_{k=0}^\infty \gamma^k R_{t+k+1} = R_{t+1}+ \gamma G_{t+1}
 \end{equation}

-A RL agent's objective is to maximize $G_t$.
+A reinforcement learning agent's objective is to maximize $G_t$.
 It is apparent that $G_t$ will be determined by the actions the agent takes.
 To maximize $G_t$, the agent creates and optimizes a policy.
 A policy $\pi : \mathcal{S} \rightarrow \Delta (\mathcal{A})$ is a mapping from states to a probability distribution over the action space.
 It is a probability measure $\pi (a | s)$, which is the probability the agent performs action $A_t = a$, given that the current state is $S_t = s$.